notyahir/61040-portfolio/assignments/assignment2.md

     - Shuffles your liked songs, allows you to refresh and select what "bias" you would want (targeted towards old songs, neutral, or more recent)
     - Has a now-playing section, alongside a song list display with scores
 3. Swipe Sessions
-    - Mimics a dating-app swipe feature or Tiktok scrolling feature.
+    - Mimics a memory card swipe feature or Tiktok scrolling feature.
 A user can swipe in different directions after listening to snippets of a song to either keep, snooze, or add the song to a playlist.
     - Has a track card displaying on the screen of the track that a user can swipe
 4. Playlist Surgery
     - Allows you to pick playlists and scan
     - In a section below, it shows the findings of duplicates, unavailable tracks, and potential mood outliers.
 Give user option to pick things
     - Changelog is below showing timestamps with changeId alongside the changes made to a playlist

 ![My UI sketches](assignment_assets/assignment2/ui_sketches_refined.png)